How to Configure Gmail Email on Your VPS

 Prerequisites

-- Basic knowledge of using SSH and configuring server settings.
+- Basic understanding of SSH and server configuration.

 Step 1: Connect to Your VPS via SSH